 They didn't even have a real bar—an actual rated R or unrated (depending on the night) bar that forbade children to go in.
 Naturally, Harry herself wouldn't be attending, but there was big money in those things, and Harry had every intentions of taking advantage of the lack of strict laws regarding such things in the wizarding world.
 Oh, they had plenty about Dark Magic and such—but nothing about inappropriate drinking or… lusting.

 Could no one see the possibility of these being intercepted?

-Something that would have to be looked into.
+Something that had to be looked into.
 Perhaps if she could find the right people with the right sort of skills…

 So.
 Many.
 Possibilities.

-But better to start small.
+But, better to start small.
 The bar.
 The bar would be made and money would come.
-The bar was but the first step.

 The bar, then the brothel, and then the owls.
 From then, she would decide more carefully.
 The bar as the first baby step—just a toe in the water.
 It was just a more mature version of what she had already seen.
 The brothel would be more up front, but it would definitely bring in some money.

 The owls would be riskier.
-But by the time she had been ready to try that she would have found the right people through the brothel and bar.
+By the time she had been ready to try that she would have found the right people through the brothel and bar.